Skip to content

 Key Takeaways

 • The 2025 ownership change matters.
-TTAM Research Institute completed the acquisition on July 14, 2025.
-The service continues to operate.
+TTAM Research Institute completed the asset acquisition on July 14, 2025.
+The consumer service continues to operate.

-23andMe still makes the most sense when you want one account that combines ancestry, carrier status, pharmacogenetics, and health screening.
-No other mainstream consumer DNA brand packages all of those together with FDA authorization across 55+ reports.
+23andMe makes the most sense when you want one account that combines ancestry with FDA-authorized carrier status and pharmacogenetics plus selected FDA-reviewed health-risk screening.
+No other mainstream consumer kit packages those categories alongside a polished ancestry product.

 23andMe DNA kit and packaging